danbev/learning-ai/notes/trustification/task.md

 * Which LLM model should we use?
   There are different models available; some are open-source and free, while others are not.
 We should investigate which models are available and ensure that they work for our use case.
+There is a relative new model from Hugging face named Zephry-7B which is said to have the same performance as Llama-70B which looks interesting.
+The Llama model I've mostly been using is Llama-7B and it would be interesting to compare the performance of these two models because of the sizes are the same but the performace of the Zephry model should be better.